 - stay with the person until they have stopped having the seizure.

-Usually when a person has an epileptic seizure there is no need to call an ambulance.
+Usually when a person has an epileptic seizure who is known to have epilepsy there is no need to call an ambulance.

 Recovering from a seizure